ArieKnoester/turtle-crossing-game/README.md

 # turtle-crossing-game
-Work in progress.
-This program is for a Python course.
+This program was created as part of a Python course.
 The course prompts the student to choose a difficulty level as defined below.

 - Difficulty Normal 😎: Use all Steps to complete the project.